-5 The monopoly's problem with buyer uncertainty
+4 The monopoly's problem with buyer uncertainty

 For any first-period price, the buyers' lack of common knowledge about the value of the ticket induces a unique equilibrium if there are no scalpers, and a unique equilibrium within a restricted class if there are scalpers.
-In the interest of simplicity, we consider only the case where the monopoly (but not buyers) knows the value of $\gamma$ .
+We continue to assume that buyers do not treat $p_1$ as a signal of quality.
+Proposition 7, below, shows that the monopoly's optimal first period price is a piece-wise linear function of $\gamma$ .
+A monopoly that knows the value of $\gamma$ can use the optimal price; a monopoly who merely has beliefs about $\gamma$ can use its subjective distribution to calculate the optimal first period price.
 We first study the monopoly's problem without scalpers, and then with scalpers.